hiccup444/RawriisSST/docs/engines.md

 1. Sign up at [elevenlabs.io](https://elevenlabs.io) and copy your **API Key** from your profile.
 2. Open **Settings → Text-to-Speech** and paste it into the **ElevenLabs API Key** field.
 3. Select **ElevenLabs** as the TTS engine.
-4. Choose a voice from the voice selector.
+4. Click **Refresh** next to the Voice dropdown to load your voice library, then select a voice.

+For creating custom or cloned voices and tuning voice parameters, see [Custom ElevenLabs Voices](voices.md).

 ---